 REQUEST AN APPOINTMENT!

-What are the Risk Factors Associated with Venous Disease?
+What are the Risk Factors Associated with Vein Disease?

 There are a number of risk factors which can lead to the development of varicose veins.
 While not all of these are controllable, some can be directly influenced by the patient.
 In many cases, varicose veins are the result of a combination of the following: